Parameterizing Path Partitions: Conclusions

 We have explored the algorithmic complexity of the three problems \textsc{PP}, \textsc{IPP} and \textsc{SPP}, and as witnessed by \autoref{tab:survey-PPP}, our results show some interesting algorithmic differences between these three problems.

 Many interesting questions remain to be investigated.
 For example, what is the parameterized complexity of \textsc{SPP} on undirected graphs, parameterized by the number of paths?
 Is it \W{1}-hard, like for DAGs?
-This was asked in~\cite{dumas2022graphs}, and our \W{1}-hardness result for DAGs can be seen as a first step towards an answer.
+This was asked in~\cite{dumas2024graphs}, and our \W{1}-hardness result for DAGs can be seen as a first step towards an answer.

 Another interesting question is whether \textsc{SPP} is \XP on directed graphs?
 This is the case for undirected graphs, for DAGs and for directed graphs that are planar or have bounded directed treewidth, but we do not know about the general case.
-We also do not know if \textsc{IPP} is in \XP for DAGs when parameterized by solution size, or if it is \paraNP-hard like in the general (and undirected) case.
+In the conference version of this paper, we had asked whether \textsc{IPP} is in \XP for DAGs when parameterized by solution size, or if it is \paraNP-hard like in the general (and undirected) case.
+During the revision of this journal paper, the latter possibility has been confirmed in~\cite{LafMou2024}.
+We have added this reference also in Table~\ref{tab:survey-PPP} because it highlights that in terms of complexity, there are indeed many parallels between undirected graphs and DAGs concerning SPP/IPP problems.

 We do not know whether \textsc{IPP} is \NP-hard on undirected bipartite graphs.
 Other classes, like planar graphs, could also be interesting to study in this regard.